appium/appium-flutter-driver/README.md

 })();
 ```

-### Several ways to start an application
+## Several ways to start an application

-You have a couple of methods to start the application under test with establishing the Dart VM connection as below:
+You have a couple of methods to start the application under test by establishing the Dart VM connection as below:

 1. Start with `app` in the capabilities
     1. The most standard method.
 You may need to start a new session with `app` capability.
 Then, appium-flutter-driver will start the app, and establish a connection with the Dart VM immediately.
-2. Start with `activate_app`
+2. Start with `activate_app`: for users who want to start the application under test in the middle of a session
     1. Start a session without `app` capability
     2. Install the application under test via `driver.install_app` or `mobile:installApp` command
     3. Activate the app via `driver.activate_app` or `mobile:activateApp` command
         - Then, appium-flutter-driver establish a connection with the Dart VM
-3. Launch app outside the driver
+3. Launch the app outside the driver: for users who want to manage the application under test by yourselves
     1. Start a session without `app` capability
     2. Install the application under test via `driver.install_app` or `mobile:installApp` command etc
     3. Calls `flutter:connectObservatoryWsUrl` command to keep finding an observatory URL to the Dart VM